Illinois May 19, 2016

 Everyone Should Explore These 11 Stunning Places In Illinois At Least Once

-It’s summer, which means it’s time to dust off those hiking shoes and have an adventure.
+Dust off those hiking shoes and have an adventure!
 There are some truly phenomenal spots in Illinois to check out.
 We

 1. Mississippi Palisades State Park (Savanna)